Skip to main content

 There are 2 Ngurrara paintings.
 The painting at the National Museum of Australia in Canberra is the first painting and is called Ngurrara I. A second painting, called Ngurrara, was created on an even larger canvas to fit more cultural knowledge for the courts.
 This second artwork is at Pirnini, Western Australia.

-Giant Ngurrara artwork returns to Country
+Second Ngurrara canvas returns to Country

 Giant Ngurrara canvas returns to Australian desert